-^{} Plant counts are from 2004 onwards, reproductive plants recorded include flowering and seeding observed and some plants considered large enough to flower.
+Plant counts are from 2004 onwards, reproductive plants recorded include flowering and seeding observed and some plants considered large enough to flower.

-Figure 1: Miconia calvescens locations and status as of July 2017 in the Mareeba Shire Council area.
+Figure 1: Miconia calvescens locations and status as of July 2018 in the Mareeba Shire Council area.

-Current work plan (1 July 2017 - 30 June 2018)
+Current work plan (1 July 2018 - 30 June 2019)

-Under the current Eradication Response Plan, Miconia calvescens locations need to be surveyed three times within a four year period to ensure no plants reach maturity and set seed.
-In the Mareeba Shire Council area that requires over 980 hectares to be surveyed annually.
+Under the current Eradication Response Plan, Miconia calvescens locations need to be surveyed every 18 months to ensure no plants reach maturity and set seed.
+In the Mareeba Shire Council area that requires over 1100 hectares to be surveyed annually.

-- Biosecurity Qld: 600 person days expected in survey and control operations. - Mareeba Shire Council: 20 person days requested for survey and control operations.
+- Biosecurity Qld: 700 person days expected in survey and control operations. - Mareeba Shire Council: 20 person days requested for survey and control operations.